The Great Outdoors

 You can savour the view, enjoy the wildlife, make sand-castles and enjoy tea and cakes right on the beach .
 If you are making a special journey, do phone ahead to check opening 01496 820321 (opening hours are flexible and sometimes subject to change at short notice).
 Advance notice required for groups larger than six.

-Please note the church building is currently closed and there is no access to the photograph exhibition.
+Please note that although the church is open for Sunday services, Covid restrictions require the building to be closed at other times and there is currently no access to the photograph exhibition.

 Jura Lives Archive at the Service Point.